India: Communist-led state Kerala ends extreme poverty

 Seniors are not left behind, either.
 Two municipal employees maintain daily contact with those senior citizens who are without families.
 And since early 2025, the government has created a municipal health insurance plan, allowing everyone, especially retirees, to access quality health coverage.

-Boulazac Isle Manoire is a microcosm of socialist society and a shining example of Communist government in action.
+Boulazac Isle Manoire is a microcosm of what a socialist society might be and a shining example of Communist government in action.

 “For 70 years, faced with liberalism which weakens social bonds and fuels fear and rejection, we have remained faithful to this demanding objective: to make the community a place of emancipation, social justice, and shared progress,” according to Fanny Castaignede, mayor of Boulazac-Isle-Manoire and regional Councillor for Nouvelle-Aquitaine.